Larry Nassar buried his face in his hand while victims bared their pain

 Stephens' voice cracked as she said: "My parents chose to believe Larry Nassar over me."

-Her accusation against Nassar, a family friend, fractured her relationship with her parents.
+Her allegation fractured her relationship with her parents, she said.
 Every time she and her father got into an argument, he would tell her, "You need to apologize to Larry."

 When she was about to leave for college, she tried to convince her father once again that she was telling the truth.
 This time, he believed her — and watching that realization creep over him only deepened her pain.